dprojects/Woodworking/README.md

 # Translations

-Translations are available at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for stable versions.
+Translations are available at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for [Woodworking workbench releases](https://github.com/dprojects/Woodworking/releases).
 This approach allows the translator community to work without time pressure and independently of the development of the main branch, because the code of stable releases will not be changed.

-### 0.21 stable
+### Woodworking workbench release 0.21

-To install translation for [Woodworking workbench version 0.21 stable](https://github.com/dprojects/Woodworking/releases/tag/0.21) you have to download all `.qm` files from [0.21 translations branch](https://github.com/dprojects/Woodworking-translations/tree/0.21) and move them to `translations` folder inside Woodworking workbench folder.
+To install translation for [Woodworking workbench release 0.21](https://github.com/dprojects/Woodworking/releases/tag/0.21) you have to download all `.qm` files from [0.21 translations branch](https://github.com/dprojects/Woodworking-translations/tree/0.21), if there such any, and move them to `translations` folder inside Woodworking workbench folder.
+You can also create your own translations.

-### 1.0 and above
+### Woodworking workbench release 0.22 and above

 You can use `translations update tool` available under drop down menu `Woodworking -> Download and update all translations`.
-This tool will automatically download all available `.qm` files into `translations` folder for you Woodworking workbench version.
+This tool will automatically download all available `.qm` files into `translations` folder for you Woodworking workbench release.

 # License